tarancss/jah/README.md

 With jah you can just add your *Jenkinsfile* to your repositories and run your CI pipelines locally from your laptop.

-jah is ideal for small startups or development teams, normally just 1 developer and up to 2-3.
+jah is ideal for small startups or development teams, normally just one developer and up to two or three.

 ## Install